Amanda Clement: After umpiring

 Although Clement spent only six years serving as an umpire on a regular basis, she continued to serve intermittently until her forties.
 Following her time as a regular umpire, Clement spent several years teaching physical education at the University of Wyoming, the Jamestown, North Dakota high school, and other schools in North Dakota and South Dakota.
 Clement also managed several YWCAs, including one in La Crosse, Wisconsin.
 Clement also served as the coach of Hudson Independent basketball team, organized tennis tournaments, and served as a newspaper reporter, police matron, typesetter, justice of the peace, and as the city assessor for the town of Hudson.
 In 1929, Clement moved back to South Dakota to care for her mother, who was ill.
 Following her mother's death in 1932, Clement moved to Sioux Falls, South Dakota, where she spent twenty-five years as a social worker before retiring in 1966.
 Clement died in Sioux Falls on July 20, 1971.

+National Baseball Hall of Fame and Museum

+The National Baseball Hall of Fame and Museum contains artifacts from women associated with baseball, including Clement.